We likely have a desire to “feel great” more often than not.

 4.)
 Count Your Drops of Awesome

-Did you encourage a co-worker, actively listen to your boss’s instructions, respond to an email you’d been procrastinating?
-Read an informative article?
-How about in the last hour, day, week, month or year?
+Did you encourage a co-worker, actively listen to your boss’s instructions, or respond to an email you’d been procrastinating over?

 5.)
 Celebrate Your Drops of Awesome

-I hung my keys on the hook as soon as I came in the door.
-Drop of Awesome!
+I hung my keys on the hook as soon as I entered the door.

 6.)
 Redefine Success